Toggle quick links

 Connect with Someone New

-Medina's community conversation bench is a place where you can connect with someone new.
+This led to the commission of the Medina Sunshine Bench, a place where you can connect with someone new.
 Whether you’re looking to make a new friend or just want to share a moment with a neighbour, this bench is here for you.

 Discover Our Full Range of Services